 13. Try tapping

 Maybe you’ve used tapping therapy, or emotional freedom technique (EFT), to help cope with stress and anxiety.
-Well, the practice is also a great strategy for opening the third eye, says reiki master and chef Serena Poon.
-“Try gently tapping the forehead where the third eye is and activating your pineal and pituitary glands by sending light waves of vibration,” Poon says.
+Well, Poon says the practice is also a great strategy for opening the third eye.
+“Try gently tapping the forehead where the third eye is and activating your pineal and pituitary glands by sending light waves of vibration,” she says.

 14. Use sound healing